 Manual settings of the mass flow and target cabin head temperature will be typically necessary to reach the values defined in sections 4.1.3.3 and4.1.3.4.

-A maximum for the average amount of 75% recirculation of the cabin air is allowed during each test phase whit MAC-on conditions (i.e. idling, 50 km/h and 100 km/h) if the MAC also controls at minimum this amount under the same ambient conditions as the test in the real world in automatic setting of the MAC system.
+The amount of recirculating air can be controlled by the vehicles MAC controller in automatic settings of the vehicles MAC system.
+The maximum allowed amount of recirculating air in the MAC test is limited by the amount the MAC also controls at minimum under the same ambient conditions as the test in the real world in automatic setting of the MAC system.

 Manually controlled systems shall be set to fresh air mode.